mta-slipe/Slipe-WPF/README.md

 Slipe WPF is still a an experimental stage.

+## Getting started

+First you will need to add the SlipeWPF module to your project, you can do this with: `slipe import-module https://mta-slipe.com/downloads/SlipeWPF.zip`

 ## Compiling

 When compiling the Slipe WPF module it's important to include the `-generated` option in the compile command.
 Otherwise generated `.g.cs` will not be included.
 For example:
 `slipe compile -module SlipeWPF -client-only -generated`